-40 Years Ago: The Scorpions’ ‘Fly to the Rainbow’ Points to Bigger Successes
+Why the Scorpions’ ‘Fly to the Rainbow’ Pointed to Bigger Success

-For Michael’s older brother Rudolf and fellow Scorpions frontman Klaus Meine, the next best available option for keeping their rock and roll dreams alive was to join another Hannover-based band named Dawn Road, featuring bassist Francis Buchholz, drummer Jurgen Rosenthal and another six-string wizard named Uli Jon Roth.
+For Michael’s older brother Rudolf and Scorpions singer Klaus Meine, the next best available option for keeping their rock and roll dreams alive was to join another Hannover-based band named Dawn Road, featuring bassist Francis Buchholz, drummer Jurgen Rosenthal and another six-string wizard named Uli Jon Roth.

-Even the album’s impressive, near-ten-minute title track indulged in some serious art rock pretension (Spanish guitars, Roth’s stoned space-shaman narration, etc.) but these were ultimately compensated for by its irresistible melodic themes and sheer sturm und drang.
+Even the album’s impressive, nearly 10-minute title track indulged in some serious art-rock pretension (Spanish guitars, Roth’s stoned space-shaman narration, etc.) but these were ultimately compensated for by its irresistible melodic themes and sheer sturm und drang.